 ICM takes a chance on families that other organisations can’t or won’t reach.

-Our focus is on children living in poverty at the absolute bottom of the economic ladder.
+Our focus is on families living in ultra-poverty at the absolute bottom of the economic ladder.

 ICM provides help, inspires hope and creates change in families earning less than US$0.50 a day.